thanksmister/androidthings-mqtt-alarm-panel/README.md

 # Raspberry PI Setup

-- Make sure you properly setup the RPi3 with the 7" Touchscreen Display.
-- Connect the buzzer as shown in the [sampel diagram](https://github.com/androidthings/drivers-samples/tree/master/pwmspeaker).
+Make sure you properly setup the RPi3 with the 7" Touchscreen Display.
+You won't need any special software setup if you use the The Raspberry Pi Foundation 7" Touchscreen as it's compatible with Android Things.
+Other compatible touch screens may require additional configuration for Android Things.
+There are two options for installing the setting up your RPi 3 and installing the application.

-- Setup your RPi3 to use [Android Things 0.4.1-devpreview for Raspbery Pi 3](https://developer.android.com/things/hardware/raspberrypi.html).
-Be sure to setup network access either using WiFi or ethernet.
+- (1) The first is to set up your RPi3 to use [Android Things 0.4.1-devpreview for Raspbery Pi 3](https://developer.android.com/things/hardware/raspberrypi.html).
+Clone the repository and compile the APK using Android Studio, then side load the APK file onto your device running Android Things Preview 0.4.1 using the ADB tool.

+- (2) The second option is to download the latest build from the [release](https://github.com/thanksmister/androidthings-mqtt-alarm-panel/releases/) section on Github which includes both the Android Things Preview 0.4.1 and the APK file for the MQTT control panel application.
+This also allows for future OTA updates.

+ * Unzip the file to get the 'iot_rpi3.img'.
+ * Burn image to an SD card using a tool like [Etcher](https://etcher.io/).
+ * Insert the SD card into RPi3 and boot.

+- Be sure to set up network access either using WiFi or ethernet.
 If you setup WiFi be sure to unplug the Ethernet cable, at this time Android Things can't use both.

 ```
 # Use the adb tool to connect over ethernet to the device